 One of the most popular medications used today for opioid addiction is buprenorphine.
 Buprenorphine is a long-acting, partial opioid agonist used to treat individuals with opioid use disorder.
 Since this medication is an actual opioid, it helps prevent withdrawal symptoms and reduce cravings.
 Buprenorphine does have a ceiling effect, so once you get to a certain dose, usually 24mg, taking more of the drug will not increase the high you experience.
 Buprenorphine comes in either sublingual tablets or film and is dissolved under the tongue each day.

 Treatment for Opiate Addiction

 Treatment time with buprenorphine will vary for each person.
 Whether choosing sublingual buprenorphine or the once-monthly Sublocade shot, it is very important to remember that the medication is only a tool.
 It is a tool used to help manage the withdrawal symptoms and cravings that come with opioid addiction while a treatment program is completed.
 An effective treatment program will involve individual and group counseling sessions along with mental health treatment if necessary.
 Learning to cope with life and the stress that comes with life is a big part of recovery.
 Using medication without treating the bad behaviors involved with addiction or learning effective coping skills could only make the problem worse.
 If you or someone you love is struggling with an addiction to opiates, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs.
+Evoke Wellness at Cohasset offers evidence-based treatment programs.
 Our solution-focused addiction treatment will lead you on a road to long-lasting recovery.
 You don’t have to suffer any longer.
 Give us a call today to learn more about Sublocade and opioid addiction.